-If English is not your first language and you need a Tier 4 student visa to enter the UK, you will need to meet the UK Visa and Immigration (UKVI) minimum English language requirements.
+If English is not your first language and you need a Student visa to enter the UK, you will need to meet the UK Visa and Immigration (UKVI) minimum English language requirements.

 The University’s requirements are higher than the levels required by this, as you need to show that your English language skills are at a high enough level to succeed in your studies.

 Our requirement is IELTS: 6.5-7.0 overall, with a minimum of 6.0 in each component (reading, writing, listening and speaking), depending on the subject.
 Please note that an IELTS certificate is only valid for 2 years.
 For further information about the test visit the IELTS website.
 Please note that we no longer accept TOEFL qualifications.

 However, there may be the following exceptions.
 See the UK Government visa information for more detail on the information.